 The old part of Billingham – the original village of Billingham – is now called Billingham Green and you have to climb a bank to reach its hill-top site.
-Here in times past there would have been extensive views of the surrounding vale of the Tees out towards the marshlands of Cowpen and the estuary of the Tees itself with Roseberry Topping and the Cleveland Hills over on the old Yorkshire side beyond to the south.
+Here in times past there would have been extensive views of the surrounding vale of the Tees out towards the marshlands of Cowpen and the estuary of the Tees itself, with Roseberry Topping and the Cleveland Hills over on the old Yorkshire side of the river beyond to the south.

 In the seventh century Billingham had been part of the Saxon district called Heortness which stretched from the River Tees to Castle Eden, but later, around the 9th century, a district called Billingamshire was established.

 In about 800 AD a man called Wada was attacked and defeated in a battle at Billingham or possibly on lands between Norton and Billingham by Ardulf, the King of Northumbria.
 Ardulf’s predecessor, Ethelred, had been assassinated at Corbridge by a band of men under the the leadership of Wada five years earlier.

 It was about the year 900 AD that Billingham and its shire was given by the Bishop of Chester-le-Street to a nobleman called Elfred who had sought refuge in the North East at a time when his native North West was being invaded by the Vikings.

 From the late Anglo-Saxon period Billingham belonged to the followers of St Cuthbert until it was captured by the Irish-Norse leader King Ragnald of Dublin in the tenth century A.D.